KHTangent/fjordfursbot/README.md

 2. Clone the project with `git clone https://github.com/KHTangent/fjordfursbot`
 3. In the new directory, run `npm install`
 4. Create a copy of `config-example.json` named `config.json`, and set your Discord bot token and client ID there
-5. Install `db-migrate` from npm: `npm install -g db-migrate`
-6. Run database migrations: `db-migrate up`
+5. Run database migrations: `npm run migrate`
-7. Compile and run the bot with `npm start` from the project directory
+6. Compile and run the bot with `npm start` from the project directory

 ### Configuring with environment variables
 It's also possible to set bot token and client ID using the `TOKEN` and `CLIENT_ID` environment variables.
 You can either set them in your shell, or add them to a `.env` file in the root directory.